4:13 Dream: Promotion

 On 6 October 2007, the Cure played the first song from the upcoming album, "The Only One" (then titled "Please Project") at the Download Festival in Mountain View, California as part of their 4Tour.
 Following this, the band slowly introduced other songs from the album.
 In order to finish recording 4:13 Dream by early 2008, they delayed their North American tour by eight months.
 Later in the tour, the band performed the songs "Underneath the Stars", "The Perfect Boy", "Sleep When I'm Dead", "Freakshow" (then titled "Don't Say Anything"), "The Only One" (then titled "Please Project") and "It's Over" (then titled "Baby Rag Dog Book") at various shows.
-Although rumored to appear on the album from early reports, another song, "A Boy I Never Knew", was omitted from the final track listing.
+Although rumoured to appear on the album from early reports, another song, "A Boy I Never Knew", was omitted from the final track listing.

 On 1 May 2008, the Cure posted a bulletin on their MySpace page saying that the thirteenth day of each month leading up to the release of the album (May, June, July and August) would see the release of a single, including a B-side from the album recording session that would not make the final cut.
 The four outtakes used were: "NY Trip", "All Kinds of Stuff", "Down Under" and "Without You".

 The first single, "The Only One", was released on 13 May, followed by "Freakshow" on 13 June, "Sleep When I'm Dead" on 13 July and "The Perfect Boy" on 13 August.

 On 21 August the title of the album was announced online as 4.13 Dream, corrected three days later to 4:13 Dream.
 The official track listing was first revealed on the band's official website on 15 September.

 Smith also mentioned the "dark album" companion piece, and jokingly stated that he would like to have it released by his next birthday (21 April 2009).

 On 11 October, the Cure performed 4:13 Dream in its entirety at a free performance in the Piazza San Giovanni in Rome that was recorded for the MTV Live concert series.
 The album's release date was delayed yet again, and was ultimately released on 27 October.